stratumgs/stratum/docs/index.rst

 The main components are the primary server, which consists of a web server and tcp server, the clients, and the game engines.
 More information about how these parts interact can be found on the :doc:`design` page.
+Information about which games are available can be found on the :doc:`engines` page.

 The main server is written using the asynchronous Python server Tornado.
 More information about Tornado can be found on the project's official website: